hanabi/hanabi.github.io/Reference.md

 #### Junk Ejection (with Trash)

-* Normally, when known trash is touched as the focus of the clue, it communicates a *Trash Chop Move* or a *Trash Push*.
+* Normally, when known trash is touched as the focus of the clue, and the known trash is not on chop, it communicates a *Trash Chop Move*.
 * However, what if the *Chop Moved* cards are also all trash?
-Or, alternatively, what if *Trash Pushed* card is trash?
-* The other players can see that this clue must have some other purpose - it should signal an *Ejection* on the very next player.
+The other players can see that this clue must have some other purpose - it should signal an *Ejection* on the very next player.
-* In practice, this is almost exactly the same as a *Known Trash Ejection*, except that instead of cluing known trash that already had a clue on it, a "fresh" known trash card is clued.
-* Both forms (the *Trash Chop Move Ejection* form and the *Trash Push Ejection* form) are called *Junk Ejection* for simplicity.
 * *Junk Ejection* can be performed throughout the game.
 (But keep in mind that in the *End-Game*, a player might just be stalling.)

 #### Junk Ejection (with 5's)

-* Unlike *Junk Ejection* with trash, *Junk Ejection* with a 5 is only "turned on" in the *Early Game*.
 * Normally, in the *Early Game*, if there are some other *Play Clues* or *Save Clues* to give and a number 5 clue is given to a one-away-from-chop 5, then it is an "early" *5 Stall* and is instead treated as an *Early 5's Chop Move*.
 * If other players can see that an *Early 5's Chop Move* was performed on a trash card, then this would normally indicate that it was **not** a *Chop Move* and is instead a *Finesse* on all of the cards leading up to the 5.
 * A *Finesse* on all of the cards leading up to the 5 is fairly unlikely in the *Early Game*.
 Instead, everyone agrees that this situation instead communicates an *Ejection* on the very next player.